colab-coop/bylaws/ARTICLE-3.markdown

         property rights, or rights to repayment of contributed capital;

-	(2)	Affect an exchange, reclassification or cancellation of all or part of theMemberships;
+	(2)	Affect an exchange, reclassification or cancellation of all or part of the Membership;

-	(3)	Authorize a new class of Memberships
+	(3)	Authorize a new class of Membership

 ### Section 3.2  Process of Decision-Making